ContinuumIO/anaconda-cve/README.md

  vulnfinder.sh creates the lists of modules, packages, and libraries, then calls the little Python script vulndigester.py.
 For this script there is a command-line option to produce HTML rather than text output.
- An example is provided in the vulnfinder.sh script.

 vulnfinder.py can be run by itself as well if you already have lists of modules, packages, and libraries.